For small business owners and entrepreneurs launching their online presence, create a website with a secure builder like Wix.

 Due to the Children's Online Privacy Protection Act (COPPA) in the United States, you need a clause that addresses child privacy.
 This law states that it is illegal for your site to collect private information from minors without using a specific protocol to do so.

-Even if your business caters to adults, it’s still necessary to add a brief clause to indemnify you in the event of any accidental violation of COPPA.
+Even if your business caters to adults, it may be necessary to add a brief clause to indemnify you in the event of any accidental violation of COPPA.

 For instance, Hormel Foods uses this simple passage: